rerun-io/rerun/docs/content/reference/entity-queries.md

 ## Query expression syntax

-An entity query is made up of a set of "query expression."
+An entity query is made up of a set of "query expressions."
 Each query expression is either an "inclusion," which starts with an optional `+` or an "exclusion," which always starts with a `-`.